mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 The `dependencies` folder contains the [Gradle configuration properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties).

-`home/.ant/lib` contains addtitional Java libraries that can be used with Ant.
+`home/.ant/lib` contains additional Java libraries that can be used with Ant.

 The `resources` folder contains image resources as well as the following files: